hsenot/hsenot.github.io/content/projects/solaratlas.md

 TocOpen: true
 ---

-Developed in response to a competitive tender by the NSW government to provide added value for satellite imagery and LiDAR data, the Solar Atlas is a way to assess roof suitability for solar PV, at scale (locality / region) and at a high level of granularity allowed by LiDAR data(30cm).
+Developed in response to a competitive tender by the NSW government to provide added value for open data, the Solar Atlas is a way to assess roof suitability for solar PV, at scale (locality / region) and at a high level of granularity allowed by LiDAR data(30cm).

 ![solar atlas platform](/images/solaratlas/1.png)